McConnell, Thune expected to attend fundraiser for Nevada Senate candidate Sam Brown

 Brown is among several Republican contenders vying for Sen. Jacky Rosen’s (D-Nev.) seat next year as the GOP looks to recapture the upper chamber.
 McConnell and Thune’s expected participation in the Tuesday event underscores how Senate Republican leadership is rallying around the retired Army captain.

-McConnell’s scheduled appearance at Tuesday’s roundtable is especially notably because Brown has reportedly criticized the minority leader in the past.
+McConnell’s scheduled appearance at Tuesday’s roundtable is especially notable because Brown has reportedly criticized the minority leader in the past.

 “The other thing is, guess who else has endorsed Adam?
 Mitch McConnell.
-So it’s, you know, if we trust Mitch McConnell, well then, well, I’m sorry for you, but I don’t,” Brown said in Nov.
-2021, during his first primary run for Senate against Laxalt, according to audio reviewed by CQ Roll Call.
+So it’s, you know, if we trust Mitch McConnell, well then, well, I’m sorry for you, but I don’t,” Brown said in November 2021, during his primary run against Laxalt, according to audio reviewed by CQ Roll Call.

 Thune, meanwhile, told The Washington Examiner in August that he had encouraged the retired Army captain to enter the race.